rodhuega/Bumblebee-Multi-Screen-trayIcon/README.md

 ## Installation

-1. Download the script, it is the pythonBatteryScript.py file.
+1. Download the utility from [Here](https://github.com/rodhuega/Bumblebee-Multi-Screen-trayIcon/releases/tag/1.0)
-2. Install wxpython dependencies.
-W.I.P
-3. Make the python script executable: `sudo chmod +x  pythonBatteryScript.py`
-4. Run the script: `./pythonBatteryScript.py`
+2. Put the folder wherever you want.
+3. Add the .py to start up scripts.